 Malaria is a deadly disease carried by Anopheles mosquitoes.

-Every year, it kills around 430,000 people and infects more than 200 million.
-Ninety percent of these deaths occur in sub-Saharan Africa.
+Every year, it kills hundreds of thousands of people and infects more than 200 million.
+More than ninety percent of these deaths occur in sub-Saharan Africa, with children under the age of five the most vulnerable.

 Malaria is most common in poor, deprived areas.